rebekahkahn/mantisplace-react-design/README.md

 # Mantis Place redesign

 This project was created using [Create React App](https://github.com/facebook/create-react-app).
-Project is now being reworked for react and reactstrap.
+Project is also being reworked for react-native.

 Here is a [live preview](https://condescending-borg-73067e.netlify.app/) of the website.

-## Done (March 31, 2020)
+## Done (June 8, 2020)

-- Adding actions and types (for fetching Mantises)
+- Added redux action for Accessories, will update tomorrow so Accessories are mapped over for each mantis

 ## Screenshots